Python-Blade/football-assistant/README.md

-This is a SQL agent for a dataset that has data for Top 5 leagues from 2014 to 2020.
+This is a SQL agent for a dataset that has data for the Top 5 leagues from 2014 to 2020.
 Your query is passed to the agent that perform the relevant queries on the SQL database.
 To run this program, download the dependencies by running this command:

 `pip install -r requirements.txt`